teancom/codex/aws.md

 ### Production Environment

 Deploying the production environment will be much like deploying the `beta` environment above.
-You will need to deploy a BOSH director, Cloud Foundry, and any services also deployed in the `beta` site.
+You will need to deploy a BOSH Director, Cloud Foundry, and any services also deployed in the `beta` site.
 Hostnames, credentials, network information, and possibly scaling parameters will all be different, but the procedure for deploying them is the same.

 ### Next Steps